 According to Executive Order 14008, a disadvantaged community is one that has been historically marginalized and overburdened by pollution and underinvestment in housing, transportation, water and wastewater infrastructure, and health care.
-A community qualifies as "disadvantaged" if the census tract is above the threshold for one or more environmental or climate indicators and the tract is above the threshold for the socioeconomic indicators as defined by the White House Climate Economic Justice Screening Tool (CEJST), https://screeningtool.geoplatform.gov/en/.
+A community qualifies as "disadvantaged" if the census tract is above the threshold for one or more environmental or climate indicators and the tract is above the threshold for the socioeconomic indicators, or if they are on land within the boundaries of Federally Recognized Tribes.

+as defined by the White House Climate Economic Justice Screening Tool (CEJST), https://screeningtool.geoplatform.gov/en/.